pegaltier/rfcs/RFCs-etiquette/README.md

     - a new commit with changes can be pushed by maintainer after a conversation is resolved

 - Last call:
-    - this is a convergent stage where the goal shoul be to resolve all outstanding conversations
+    - this is a convergent stage where the goal should be to resolve all outstanding conversations
     - by default it should last 2 days and can be changed if needed
     - PR is labeled `last call`
     - PR description is updated with the deadline for this stage